rhiaro/aseedoncesown/index.md

 He must have known that the treatments he provided were dangerous in the long term.
 Or even medium term.
 But he said: "they'll fix you up on the other end.
 In some ways the medical tech they have up their is better than what's down here.
 It's been tried and tested through so much.
 Just get yourself in a medipod as soon as you arrive.
 You'll be good to go."

-Cryptum Effingis and Breatsch T'Lin took a scooter to Newland Outpost Four.
+Cryptum Effingis, Breatsch T'Lin, Breatsch Araunga and Breatsch Amba took a scooter to Newland Outpost Four.
 The scooters were almost fun; Effingis had never been in one before.
 It was like a minuture shuttlecraft, but low flying, squat and streamlined.
 The designs had been made centuries before, but none had been built until their arrival on the planet.
 They were good for short distances, and could just about maintain a height enought to shoot over the top of the jungle canopy.
-They buzzed like a fly, and Effinigs cranked open a window just a little to feel the warm air rushing in, until T'Lin had breathlessly insisted he close it.
+They buzzed like a fly, and Effinigs cranked open a window just a little to feel the warm air rushing in, until Amba had breathlessly insisted he close it.

 At Newland Outpost Four they were met by two keen young assistants.
 Breatsch Allimby Elmneth a-Gracum welcomed them and talked at length about the facilities and amenities of the Outpost.
 Effingis was starting to wonder why, but his question was soon answered by Breatsch Malarin Elmneth an-Imtux, who finally interrupted to inform them, with an abrupt and completely unapologetic manner, that they were experiencing some delays with the launch.

-Cryptum Effingis and Breatsch T'Lin sat in a waiting room, choosing not to avail themselves of the facilities that had been described, except for some hot allura.
+They sat in a waiting room, choosing not to avail themselves of the facilities that had been described, except Effingis and Amba accepted some hot allura.
 The room had tall windows, was one storey above ground level, and looked out onto the launch pads where shuttles were being shunted around on wheeled platforms.
 Effingis was already starting to miss the jungle.
 The air was somehow even hotter, and there were no trees to be seen.
 Everything was coated in a layer of dust or grit, and the smells assaulted him.
 He couldn't figure out if they were pleasant or not - they were just so different.
 He remembered that the jungle had been like that when he had first arrived, but he must have got used to it.
 This place was different again.

 The launch pads were in the middle of a broad metal expanse that had been built over the packed sand of the ground.
 Rails and wireless guidance systems and all kinds of technologies that engineers had been dreaming of and planning but never been able to implement on board the ships had finally been put into place.
 It had ended up being a bit of a hodge podge, some parts working better than others.

 The delays kept coming.
 Some were to do with local equipment malfunctions.
 Apparently not unusual.
 Some were to do with the shuttles themselves, which were reaching the ends of their useful lives anyway. _It's a wonder we ever got anything in the air_, thought Effingis.

 Breatsch Allimby and Breatsch Malarin were in and out, bringing updates or snacks or interesting facts about the desert.
 Eager to please, but not sure what to do.
+Araunga was content to chat their ears off, while Amba seemed preoccupied with her palm screen.
+T'Lin remained silent, staring out of the window at the dusty landscape.
 Effingis had no idea who was supposed to have been supervising them.
 He had the impression this was their first real assignment.

 At long last, Breatsch Allimby came trotting down some stairs that apparently led to the place all of the information came from.
 Her smiles had been becoming increasingly forced, Effingis thought, over the past couple of hours, but the one she wore now seemed real enough.

 "It's ready!"
 She gasped.
-Cryptum Effingis and Breatsch T'Lin stood up to meet her.
+Cryptum Effingis and the others stood up to meet her.
 "They've fixed your shuttle.
 Look, it's that one," she pointed out the window to one not too far away.
 "We can walk to it."

 Cryptum Effingis's legs were stiff, and the metal ground outside looked like it was wobbling in the heat.

-Breatsch T'Lin frowned.
+Breatsch Araunga frowned.
 "Isn't the ground hot, out there?"

 "Oh, no!
 I can't believe I didn't mention it.
 It's a special material that turns the sunlight into energy.
 Everything around here is made from it.
 It's safe to walk on.
 It's very useful for a lot of things."

 _Huh_, thought Effingis. _I hadn't realised they had produced so much of it.
 World is moving fast._

 They took a few steps forward, and Effingis faltered.
-Breatsch T'Lin tapped Allimby on the shoulder.
+Breatsch Amba tapped Allimby on the shoulder.

 "Please could you get the Cryptum something to walk with?
 A cane?
 It has been a long day."